 As well as traditional counselling, I offer meditations and explorations that can provide new resources and fresh insights into states and situations.
-Previous clients regularly use words like 'deep' or 'powerful' in relation to the work they have done with me.
-That said my work is also trauma-informed and appropriately paced.
+Previous clients regularly use words like 'deep' or 'powerful' about their work with me.
+That said, my work is also trauma-informed and appropriately paced.

 I bring together several influences in the way I work.
 I have completed training in Person-Centred Counselling, Embodied Relational Therapy, Family Constellations therapy and iRest Yoga Nidra.
 I also draw from other approaches such as Psychodynamic Psychotherapy, Motivational Interviewing, Transactional Analysis, Attachment Theory, the 12-steps, non-duality and the Eastern Wisdom traditions.

-If you would like to learn more about how I work, and if it is right for you, I offer a 20-30 minute conversation free from obligation.
+If you would like to learn more about how I work, and if it is right for you, I offer a free conversation of about 30 minutes free from obligation.
 (Although I ask that you only request this if you are serious about exploring working with me).